slyshykO/piecemealpl/README.md

 - [StrReverse](./strreverse) Reverse constant string
 - [ToLower](./tolower) Convert string to lowercase using default locale parameters in the langugage.
 - [StrEmpty](./strempty) Check that string is empty.
+- [ArrayInit](./arrayinit) Initialize array of 100 bytes and print all 100 of them.

 # Results